 An application for reassessment and refund must be made

-Application for exemption or reassessment cannot be processed on EDR and must be made in writing.
+Application for exemption or reassessment cannot be processed on EDR and must be made by way of submissions via our eDuties portal.

-For applications for exemption where a transaction has been effected but no surcharge purchaser duty has been paid, the lodgement will also need to include:
+For applications for exemption where a transaction has been entered into, and no surcharge purchaser duty has been paid, the lodgement will also need to include:

-Applications for pre-transaction approvals must be made in writing, setting out the grounds for exemption and include a statutory declaration that the purchaser/transferee is eligible for an exemption as it has met (or will meet) the requirements in
+Applications for pre-transaction approvals must also be made by way of submissions via the eDuties portal, setting out the grounds for exemption and include a declaration that the purchaser/transferee is eligible for an exemption as it has met (or will meet) the requirements in:

 For reassessments, the lodgement will also need to include:

-Refund payments will be processed via Electronic Funds Transfer.
+Refund payments will be processed via Electronic Funds Transfer, and Applicants must submit their details by completing this form.

 Eligible applicants will receive further instructions on how to proceed once their matter is determined.